This 3-day Monterey itinerary will give you travel tips and ideas and help ensure you make the best of your time in Monterey in California.

 A visit to Monterey Bay Aquarium was probably one of the best things to do in our 3-day Monterey itinerary.

-Monterey Bay Aquarium is not cheap.
+To be honest, Monterey Bay Aquarium is not cheap.
 However, it’s a fantastic place and you could spend a whole day here discovering the mysteries of the dark oceans.
 We fell in love with the adorable sea otters, who charmed us with their swimming antics.

 Monterey Bay Aquarium Tickets